darshanmandge/Cluster/README.md

-# Buildng a Beowulf Cluster  on Ubuntu 16.04
+# Building a Beowulf Cluster  on Ubuntu 16.04

 The process has been divided into following steps: